 Wrongful Death vs. Murder Cases

-If a loved one has died as a result of the actions of another, it is paramount that you understand the difference between murder and wrongful death cases.
+If a loved one has died as a result of the actions of another, it is important to understand the difference between murder and wrongful death cases.
 This will allow you to know what your legal options are and what the best course of action is for you and your family.

 In contrast, a criminal case –such as a murder case– is prosecuted by the state since the crime is considered an offense to society as a whole.
-This means that a prosecutor, acting as a representative of the state, files these types of cases in court.
+This means that a prosecutor, acting as a representative of the state, files criminal cases.

 Difference in the burden of proof

-Since a wrongful death lawsuit is a civil action, the standards of proof are much lower than in criminal cases.
+Since a wrongful death lawsuit is a civil action, the standard of proof is much lower than in a criminal case.

-For instance, a wrongful death case does not require that the wrongful death be proven beyond a reasonable doubt, but rather that the defendant be found responsible for the victim’s death by a “preponderance of the evidence.”
-This means that the defendant more likely than not (there at least a 51% probability) committed the allegations in the complaint.
+For instance, a wrongful death case does not require that the wrongful death be proven beyond a reasonable doubt, as a criminal case requires.
+In contrast, a wrongful death claim can be proven by a “preponderance of the evidence” which is sometimes described as a 51% probability or a slight tilt in the scales of justice.

 Damages vs. punishment